Notable Children's Books - 2025

 In this emotional novel-in-verse set in the present day, two Ojibwe neighbors, Ariel and Tomah, struggle with the disappearance of Ariel’s aunt while raising awareness for missing Indigenous women.

-Twelve-year-old Sharkita "Kita" Hayes must decide whether to continue covering for her alcoholic mother to keep her siblings together or seek help from trusted adults, risking their separation.
+Twelve-year-old Sharkita "Kita" Hayes must decide whether to continue covering for her mother, who struggles with alcoholism, in order to keep her siblings together or seek help from trusted adults, risking their separation.

 After finding an orphaned golden-eared wolf pup, Sona and Raag embark on a quest to find the other sacred beasts of Devia, hoping to fulfill a prophecy and save their homeland.

-After waiting for his unreliable mother to come home, eleven-year-old Hank seeks out his grandmother’s friend to care for him and his toddler sister.
-He finds unexpected hope and support along the way.
+After waiting for his unreliable mother to come home, 11-year-old Hank seeks out his grandmother’s friend to care for him and his toddler sister, and he finds unexpected hope and support along the way.

-When J.P. discovers a door that can send her forward in time, she begins avoiding all the worst parts of being a seventh-grade girl, but she discovers skipping ahead has consequences.
+When J.P. discovers a door that can send her forward in time, she begins avoiding all the worst parts of being a seventh-grader, but she discovers skipping ahead has consequences.

 Elio shares his churned-up feelings as he navigates falling in love, male posturing, and his changing body.
 (Pura Belpré Children's Author Honor Book)